Homemade Hot Pepper Jelly

 Have you ever tried pepper jelly?
 It’s a delicious way to add some zip to your favorite snacks.

+Store-bought pepper jelly is pretty good, and easy in a pinch, but homemade is always better!
 The great thing about making your own is that you control how sweet or spicy it turns out.

 Homemade also makes an awesome gift for your friends, family, and neighbors.
 If you like them that much 🙂